Mango Glycemic Index

 How are you cooking your food?
 Are you eating anything raw Preparation and cooking techniques like:

 This method may affect the GI too.

-As a thumb rule, if you cook food longer, sugar will be absorbed and digested faster, it raises the GI of food.
+As a thumb rule, if you cook food longer, sugar will be absorbed and digested faster, which raises the GI of food.

-For example, food which has high acidic ratio, pickles, are inclined to lower the GI.
+For example, pickles, food with a high acidic ratio, are inclined to lower the GI.

 The ripeness of fruit.

 Most of the unripe fruits' carbs are complex to break down into sugars as the fruit ripens.

 Matured and ripened fruit with a higher GI.